 - Hannah Montana: When a mouse invades the Stewart household, Jackson tries to catch it by covering the floor with mouse traps.
 However, he traps himself in a corner and tries to jump across the countertop to get out.
 He fails and falls, landing on and getting caught by multiple mouse traps.

-- One of the buzzers in Distraction was simply having to trigger a mousetrap with your hand.
-It broke a contestant's finger.
+- One of the buzzers in Distraction was simply having to trigger a mousetrap (more accurately, a rat trap) with your hand.
+At least one contestant ended up with a broken finger.

 - One of the games on Drew Carey's Improv-A-Ganza involved two blindfolded and barefoot players and a stage covered with primed mousetraps.
 For added fun and Sociopathy, one of the other comics (usually Ryan) might start deliberately placing mousetraps or even throwing them at the participants.